 Supported format | Short video (mainly) | Text, images, videos | Text, images, videos |

-One crucial point sets TikTok apart: the simultaneous integration of independent and community validation.
-Where X opted for a collective approach, but came up against manipulation by organized groups (the "brigading" phenomenon), and where Meta favors third-party expertise, sometimes to the detriment of responsiveness, TikTok attempts to strike a balance.
-This strategy is particularly attractive to :
+One crucial point distinguishes TikTok: the simultaneous integration of independent and community validation.
+Where X has bet on the collective, but has encountered manipulation by organized groups (the phenomenon of "brigading"), and where Meta favors third-party expertise at the expense of sometimes responsiveness, TikTok attempts a balance.
+This strategy is particularly attractive:

 Let's illustrate with a situation: a cosmetics brand launches a video on TikTok explaining a new formula, accumulating hundreds of thousands of views.
 A Footnotes contributor could then add details on the composition or refer to indisputable scientific opinions, thus reassuring the target and limiting potential bad buzz.

-Impact on quality and confidence in the user experience
+Impact on quality and trust in user experience

-Perceptions of content reliability have a direct influence on attachment to a platform.
-X's acclaimed Community Notes have suffered from overcrowding on the most polarizing subjects, resulting in the partial invisibilization of certain reports.
-At Meta, the retreat of human fact-checking sowed doubts.
-TikTok, by opting for complementarity, aims for robustness but faces the challenge of recruiting a truly diverse base of contributors, able to keep pace with trends.
+The perception of content reliability directly influences attachment to a platform.
+X's Community Notes, initially praised, suffered from congestion on the most polarizing topics, leading to a partial invisibility of certain reports.
+At Meta, the decline of human fact-checking has sown doubt.
+TikTok, by opting for complementarity, aims for robustness but faces the challenge of recruiting a truly diverse base of contributors capable of keeping pace with trends.

-- Risk of insufficient filtering in extreme cases (conspiracy, fake news)
+- Risks of insufficient filtering on extreme cases (conspiracy theories, fake news)

-- Potential for widespread use across the entire video ecosystem
+- Possibility of generalization across the entire video ecosystem

-It is therefore essential for TikTok to maintain a dynamic of continuous evolution, with rapid adjustments based on feedback and possible slippage.
-The credibility of TikTok's test program, which is virtually indispensable to advertisers, will depend on its ability to avoid the pitfalls that have affected its counterparts.
+It is therefore essential for TikTok to maintain a dynamic of continuous evolution, with rapid adjustments based on feedback and potential slippages.
+The credibility of its test program, almost essential for appealing to advertisers, will depend on its ability to avoid the pitfalls that have affected its peers.

-Benefits, risks and future prospects: TikTok and the new social fact-checking landscape
+Benefits, risks, and future prospects: TikTok faces the new reality of social fact-checking

-The integration of Community Notes - or Footnotes - on TikTok could revolutionize its interaction with users, while redefining its relationship with the public. young publicbrands and institutional partners.
-However, this innovation brings with it both undeniable advantages for the platform, and structural challenges linked to the trust and fairness of collaborative moderation.
+The integration of Community Notes – or Footnotes – on TikTok could revolutionize its interaction with users, while redefining its relationship with the young public, brands and institutional partners.
+However, this innovation brings both undeniable advantages for the platform and structural challenges related to trust and fairness in collaborative moderation.

-The main advantage lies in the ability to contextualize content immediately, protecting the public from the viral manipulation and intoxication that is rampant on all networks.
-This development responds to a number of expectations expressed in recent years:
+The main advantage lies in the ability to immediately contextualize content, thus protecting the public from manipulation and viral poisoning that are rife on all networks.
+This development responds to several expectations raised in recent years:

 - Enhancing transparency : the user knows where the information comes from